Growing Arugula as Microgreens

 With a very minimal investment of time you can have a crop of microgreens up and running in no time.
 These can be consumed at your own table or even sold in local farmers markets and to upscale restaurants that prefer fresh ingredients.
 The choice is yours.

-Make sure to check out some of our other articles on microgreens.
+Make sure to check out our other articles on microgreens as a survival food.